Ignvz/copert_5/README.md

-# copert_5
-from copertv5 excel to webapp (eventually)
+# Calculation of pollutant emissions in the transport sector
 This program uses the COPERT 5 polinome to calculate emissions factors and energy consumption.
 It gets the parameter from the official COPERT 5 excel and uses the user input for the velocity and mean mileage of the fleet.
+Then using the activity data it calculates exhaust and non-exhaust emissions

 TODO:
 - Calculate km/lt (done)